Burglars steal handguns from Ramsey shop

-Handguns were stolen from a Ramsey gun store during a recent burglary.
+Handguns were stolen from a Ramsey gun store during a burglary over the weekend.

 Around 5 a.m.
-March 29 two unidentified suspects burglarized Total Defense on 167th Ave.
-NW in Ramsey.
+Sunday, March 29, two unidentified suspects burglarized Total Defense on 167th Avenue in Ramsey.

-Images from surveillance footage posted by the store on Facebook appears to show two suspects smashing the display case.
+Images from surveillance footage posted by the store on Facebook appear to show two suspects smashing the display case.

 Total Defense reported the firearms stolen were handguns used in its rental program, according to the Facebook post.